marta-opalinska/Tactico/README.md

 ```

-- DRV2605L Pattern (using in-build library of haptic effects)
+- DRV2605L Pattern (using an in-build library of haptic effects)

 ``` cpp
 #include "Tactico.h"